pe-malware-detection/ember2024-lgbm/UP_AND_RUNNING.md

 ### `FAILED: [code=2] ...
 C1041: cannot open program database ... same .PDB file, please use /FS`

-It's because multiple instances of the compiler trying to access some intermediate build files
-(e.g. `.PDB`, `.o`, etc.).
+It's because multiple instances of the compiler were trying to access some intermediate build files (e.g. `.PDB`, `.o`, etc.).
 Those files could also be locked by antivirus software.